-Here's me winter wild camping in the Lake District and it was magical.
+Here's me on a winter wild camping trip in the Lake District and it was magical.
 Not a soul in sight and shooting stars galore.
 Camping in minus 5 obviously isn't for everyone but with the right kit, you're golden.

 What wild camping equipment do I need?